National Biosecurity Communication and Engagement Network Communiqué

 Joanna Tsoukalas - Primary Industries and Regions South Australia

 Nicole Cairns – Agriculture Victoria

 Ryan Wilkinson – Tasmania Department of Primary Industries Parks Water & Environment

 Rick Bryant – Western Australia Department of Primary Industries and Regional Development

 Lisa Bertram – Western Australia Department of Primary Industries and Regional Development

 Jackie Poyser – Animal Health Australia

 Ian McDonald - Centre for Invasive Species Solutions

-The next face-to-face meeting will be held in Sydney on 3 and 4 March 2020.
+The next face-to-face meeting is expected to be held in Adelaide in September 2020.

-For more information about NBCEN contact the Secretariat in the Department of Agriculture by emailing NBCEN or phone (02) 6272 2445.
+For more information about NBCEN contact the Secretariat in the Department of Agriculture, Water and the Environment by emailing NBCEN or phone (02) 6272 2445.